ridwanabdillahi/rfcs/text/0000-rustflags.md

 ```

 Running this command will build the crate `foo` with the flag `-Cinstrument-coverage` passed to the invocation of rustc
-for crate `foo`.
+for the crate `foo`.
 Dependencies such as the standard libraries and other upstream dependencies would not be instrumented
 saving on compilation time.

 ## --rustflag for a workspace

-When building a workspace with multiple members
+When building a workspace with multiple members, any `--rustflag=<RUSTFLAG>` options set will be passed to the invocation
+of the compiler for all members unless `workspace.default-members` manifest key has been set.
+In that case, only the default
+members being compiled will have the rustflags passed to rustc.

 # Reference-level explanation